dotnet/docs/docs/framework/install/repair.md

 You can repair your .NET Framework install using the [.NET Framework Repair Tool](http://download.microsoft.com/download/2/B/D/2BDE5459-2225-48B8-830C-AE19CAF038F1/NetFxRepairTool.exe).

-If your app still isn't starting after repairing the .NET Framework, then the application might have a problem.
-In that case, you should contact the application publisher.
+If your app still isn't starting after repairing the .NET Framework, then the app might have a problem.
+In that case, you should contact the app publisher.